j00shi/chrome/README.md

 ##### Import

-Go to the Sibery settings (right click on the extension > Open settings).
-Navigate to Help and then Import addon data.
+Go to the Sibery settings (right-click on the extension > Open settings).
+Navigate to "Help" and then "Import addon data".
 Select the newest `configs/sidebery-data-*.json` file.

 ##### Export